-- A. Except as modified below, County employees shall observe the following holidays: - 2023: Independence Day, July 4 Labor Day, September 4 Native American Day, September 22 Veterans Day, November 11 Thanksgiving Day, November 23 Day After Thanksgiving, November 24 Christmas Day, December 25 - 2024 New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 15 Lincoln's Birthday, February 12 Washington's Birthday, February 19 Memorial Day, May 27 Independence Day, July 4 Labor Day, September 2 Native American Day, September 27 Veterans Day, November 11 Thanksgiving Day, November 28 Day After Thanksgiving, November 29 Christmas Day, December 25 - 2025 New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 20 Lincoln's Birthday, February 12 Washington's Birthday, February 17 Memorial Day, May 26 Independence Day, July 4 Labor Day, September 1 Native American Day, September 26 Veterans Day, November 11 Thanksgiving Day, November 27 Day After Thanksgiving, November 28 Christmas Day, December 25 - 2026 New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 19 Lincoln's Birthday, February 12 Washington's Birthday, February 16 Memorial Day, May 25
+- A. Except as modified below, County employees shall observe the following holidays: - 2023: Independence Day, July 4 Labor Day, September 4 Native American Day, September 22 Veterans Day, November 11 (observed November 10) Thanksgiving Day, November 23 Day After Thanksgiving, November 24 Christmas Day, December 25 - 2024: New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 15 Lincoln's Birthday, February 12 Washington's Birthday, February 19 Memorial Day, May 27 Independence Day, July 4 Labor Day, September 2 Native American Day, September 27 Veterans Day, November 11 Thanksgiving Day, November 28 Day After Thanksgiving, November 29 Christmas Day, December 25 - 2025: New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 20 Lincoln's Birthday, February 12 Washington's Birthday, February 17 Memorial Day, May 26 Independence Day, July 4 Labor Day, September 1 Native American Day, September 26 Veterans Day, November 11 Thanksgiving Day, November 27 Day After Thanksgiving, November 28 Christmas Day, December 25 - 2026: New Year's Day, January 1 Martin Luther King, Jr.'s Birthday, January 19 Lincoln's Birthday, February 12 Washington's Birthday, February 16 Memorial Day, May 25

-- B. If a holiday falls on a Saturday but is observed on the preceding Friday by the Municipal and/or Superior Courts, employees who have been designated by the County as being necessary to the operation of said Courts may be allowed to observe the Court observed Friday holiday in lieu of the Saturday holiday provided such employees are given notice of their work schedule change not less than thirty (30) calendar days prior to the holiday. - C. When a holiday, other than Christmas Day, falls on a Sunday, the next day shall be observed as the holiday.
-When Christmas Day falls on a Sunday, the next day (Monday) shall be observed as the holiday unless an employee is required to work on December 25 as part of their normal work schedule.
-In such cases the employee may, with department approval, observe the holiday on December 25.
-Under no circumstances shall an employee receive holiday compensation for both the holiday and the following Monday. - D. When a holiday other than Christmas Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday.
-When Christmas Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday unless an employee is required to work on December 25 as part of their normal work schedule.
-In such cases the employee may, with department approval, observe the holiday on December 25.
-Under no circumstances shall an employee receive holiday compensation for both the holiday and the Friday immediately preceding.
+- B. Except as provided in D., when a holiday other than Christmas Day falls on a Sunday, the next day shall be observed as the holiday.
+When Christmas Day falls on a Sunday, the next day (Monday) shall be observed as the holiday unless an employee is required to work on December 25 as part of his or her normal work schedule.
+In such cases the employee may, with department approval, observe the Christmas holiday on December 25.
+Under no circumstances shall an employee receive holiday compensation for both December 25 and the following Monday. - C. Except as provided in D., when a holiday other than Christmas Day or New Year's Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday.
+When Christmas Day or New Year's Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday unless an employee is required to work on December 25 or January 1 as part of his or her normal work schedule.
+In such cases the employee may, with department approval, observe the holiday on December 25 or January 1, respectively.
+Under no circumstances shall an employee receive holiday compensation for both December 25 and the Friday immediately preceding. - D. Employees in the classification of Veterinarian who are required to work on the holiday will be permitted to observe the holiday on a Saturday when it falls on a Saturday or on a Sunday when it falls on a Sunday.